 The Route 96 Upgrade is being delivered with a ‘whole-of-route’ approach and design options are being developed at key locations along the route.

 Stop 124 Batman Park/Flinders Street was the first stop to be upgraded and these works were completed in January 2015.

-Stop 125 Port Junction and the terminus stop at Blyth Street, East Brunswick, are next to be upgraded, with works for both scheduled to be carried out in the second half of 2015.
+The terminus stop at Blyth Street, East Brunswick, is next to be upgraded, with early preparation works underway and the main works scheduled for 27 June to 6 July 2015.

 Click on the following page links to view detailed information about each location:

 In mid-2013, the Route 96 project team released early designs for tram stop upgrades and other improvements along the route.
 We sought feedback from the community and received more than 1,300 responses to the proposals.

 The findings of this consultation are provided in the following report:

 PTV is now in the process of seeking the further approvals required and we will continue to work with Councils and the local community to progress the project's development.

 Modernising Melbourne’s tram network brochure (PDF) 623 kB